Minimizing Smooth Kurdyka-{\L}ojasiewicz Functions via Generalized Descent Methods: Convergence Rate and Complexity: Generalized Descent Methods: Unified Framework

 \end{proof}

-It is useful to note that certain convergence guarantees for the gradient norm can already be derived directly from the descent property \eqref{eq:deal}, without invoking the KL framework.
-However, imposing the global KL property significantly strengthens these guarantees by yielding much better complexity bounds.
-The following remark formalizes this observation. \begin{rem} As shown in the proof of Theorem~\ref{thm:GlobConv-s}~\ref{thm:GlobConv-s:2}, the inequality \eqref{eq:thm:GlobConv-s} follows immediately from \eqref{eq:deal}, leading to $\sum_{k=0}^\infty\Vert \nabla f(x^k)\Vert^{\theta}< \infty$ and $\displaystyle\lim_{k\to\infty} \|\nabla f(x^k)\|=0$, without requiring the KL inequality.
-Moreover, \eqref{eq:thm:GlobConv-s} implies
+It is worth noting that certain convergence guarantees for the gradient norm can be obtained directly from the descent property \eqref{eq:deal}, without invoking the KL framework.
+However, imposing the global KL property significantly strengthens these guarantees by yielding substantially sharper complexity bounds.
+The following remark formalizes this observation. \begin{rem} As shown in the proof of Theorem~\ref{thm:GlobConv-s}~\ref{thm:GlobConv-s:2}, inequality \eqref{eq:thm:GlobConv-s} follows immediately from \eqref{eq:deal}, implying $\sum_{k=0}^\infty\Vert \nabla f(x^k)\Vert^{\theta}< \infty$ and $\displaystyle\lim_{k\to\infty} \|\nabla f(x^k)\|=0$, without requiring the KL inequality.
+Moreover, \eqref{eq:thm:GlobConv-s} yields